Happy New Year to everyone! May 2017 be your best year yet!

 So what did we choose?

 On Thursday, I was leaning toward declaring the no-spend year the winner when something happened that changed my mind.
 My sister, her mother-in-law, and my 2 nephews came over to pick up their Christmas gifts.
-There were no thank-yous from anyone.
-Rather the visit was spent listening to my sister and her mother-in-law slam my niece for a variety of perceived offenses (most of which were grossly exaggerated or totally inaccurate).
-This was nothing new.
-It happens every time I see or talk to my sister.
-Finally, in a headache-induced haze, I blurted out something that sounded like, “Our New Year’s Resolution this year is to focus on our own happiness.
-We can’t be involved in this back and forth drama anymore.”
+Most of the visit was spent “gossiping” about all the “bad” things that had happened throughout the year.
+At some point, I’d had enough and in a headache-induced haze, I blurted out something that sounded like, “Our New Year’s Resolution this year is to focus on our own happiness.”

-Following this little incident, Angie and I spent the rest of the day and the next talking about our own path in life, how we had allowed ourselves to repeatedly be sucked into drama since moving to TN, and how that drama was impeding our own happiness.
+Following this little incident, Angie and I spent the some time talking about our own path in life, how we had allowed ourselves to repeatedly be sucked into drama since moving to TN, and how that drama was impeding our own happiness.
 We didn’t have these problems when we lived in Florida.
 Our time was our own and with it we pursued only those things that made us happy.
 Now, each day starts with dread…dread of when (not if) the phone will ring and someone will want something from us.
 It’s awful to feel this way and even more awful to look back on an entire year of our life and realize how unhappy we have been (compared to what we used to be).

 My harried declaration to my sister has now become our actual resolution for this year and we are launching a Happiness Project for 2017.